Robustness of Explainable Artificial Intelligence in Industrial Process Modelling

 Keywords: eXplainable Artificial Intelligence, Robustness, Noise Analysis, Machine Learning, Industrial Process Modelling, Evaluation Methodology

-Abstract: This paper evaluates current eXplainable Artificial Intelligence (XAI) methods based on simulations and sensitivity analysis of Electric Arc Furnaces (EAFs) to better understand the limits and robustness characteristics of methods such as SHapley Additive exPlanations SHAP), Local Interpretable Model-agnostic Explanations (LIME), as well as Averaged Local Effects (ALE) or Smooth Gradients (SG).
-These methods were applied to various types of black-box models and then evaluated using a novel scoring methodology over a range of simulated noise and different data settings.
-A lower bound for the scores on random data was computed too, showing the theoretical lower performance bounds for the scoring method.
-The resulting evaluation showed that the capability of the models to capture the process accurately is, indeed, coupled with the correctness of the explainability of the underlying data-generating process.
-We furthermore showed that the explanation methodology influences the correctness of the effects that were predicted, furthering the understanding of the processes at hand.
+Abstract: eXplainable Artificial Intelligence (XAI) aims at providing understandable explanations of black box models.
+In this paper, we evaluate current XAI methods by scoring them based on ground truth simulations and sensitivity analysis.
+To this end, we used an Electric Arc Furnace (EAF) model to better understand the limits and robustness characteristics of XAI methods such as SHapley Additive exPlanations (SHAP), Local Interpretable Model-agnostic Explanations (LIME), as well as Averaged Local Effects (ALE) or Smooth Gradients (SG) in a highly topical setting.
+These XAI methods were applied to various types of black-box models and then scored based on their correctness compared to the ground-truth sensitivity of the data-generating processes using a novel scoring evaluation methodology over a range of simulated additive noise.
+The resulting evaluation shows that the capability of the Machine Learning (ML) models to capture the process accurately is, indeed, coupled with the correctness of the explainability of the underlying data-generating process.
+We furthermore show the differences between XAI methods in their ability to correctly predict the true sensitivity of the modeled industrial process.

 Submission Number: 3